rohitkedari/crop-manager/docs/index.md

 * Supports pagination to fetch asset and hierarchy information

 # Features
-* Extremely high number of nodes (75M approx.) will be supported for any asset
+* Extremely high number of nodes (75M approx.) will be supported for any asset.
 * As the scalability will increase, the APIs will be extremely high performant to match the same
 * Creating of multiple assets is supported i.e. bulk ingestion
 * Hierarchy model will consist of parent, child and sibling relation.
 With such model complicated graphs can be created in an easy way